AliGalipSekeroglu/IntroductionToJava/README.md

 4-A program that reads an integer between 0 and 1000 and adds all the digits in the integer.
 5-Compute area of a circle with console input by the user.
 6-A program that obtains minutes and seconds from seconds which user prompt.
 7-Switching values of two variables which are given by the user.
+8-Calculating the given number's all digits by using do-while loop.
+9-Factorial in Java by using while and for loops.